Next Call for APMA Publication Awards

 Katharina Leithner, Meduni Graz (2017 Best oral presentation)

-Angelina Gross, Univ.
-Graz (APRS 2017 Best poster presentation)
+Angelina Gross, University of Graz (APRS 2017, Best poster presentation)